kontent-ai/custom-app-starter-react/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173`.
+The app will be available at `https://localhost:5173`.
+The dev server uses a self-signed certificate for HTTPS, which is required for custom apps.
+Your browser will show a security warning on first access - this is expected for local development.

 ### Build